 The Mez Club – Moroccan, Middle Eastern feel bar and restaurant perfect for an afternoon beverage in the sun with a flexible menu for grazing or dinning.

 Combi – Coffee lovers and organic vegan food buffs, drop into Combi for a delicious lunch or sample one of their spectacular smoothies, fresh juices and spectacular cakes!

 How to get there:

 If you are travelling by car, Byron Bay is located just 6km off the Pacific Highway.
 For those travelling via plane, there are three airports within 2 hours drive of Byron Bay, the closest being Ballina Gateway Airport, a 30-minute drive south of Byron Bay offering daily flights to and from Sydney, Melbourne and Newcastle.

 Best time to go:

-Although the weather can climate of Byron Bay is a pleasant balance of sunshine and fresh ocean breeze, most ideal times to visit are during September to November, where temperatures are most comfortable and the average rainfall is the lowest.
+Although the weather and climate of Byron Bay is a pleasant balance of sunshine and fresh ocean breeze, the most ideal times to visit are during September to November, where temperatures are most comfortable and the average rainfall is the lowest.